 Lessons I’ve learnt for not having backups

-After “all problems” I had with the database of my thesis (how to recover a database with no ibdata1 file), and get it back, I can teach you in more detail several things I learned, and since the previous entry was very long, I preferred to write an spacific new one.
+After “all problems” I had with the database of my thesis (how to recover a database with no ibdata1 file), and get it back, I can teach you in more detail several things I learned about backups, and since the previous entry was very long, I preferred to write an spacific new one.

 The problem: a corrupted database